-The primary developers are David W. Caress of the Monterey Bay Aquarium Research Institute and Dale N. Chayes of the Lamont-Doherty Earth Observatory (L-DEO) of Columbia University.
-Val Schmidt, an engineer at L-DEO, joined the MB-System team during 2002.
-Val, now a graduate student at the Center for Coastal and Ocean Mapping at the University of New Hampshire, has worked to develop polished MB-System documentation, particularly the MB-System Cookbook.
+The originators and primary developers of MB-System are David W. Caress of the Monterey Bay Aquarium Research Institute (MBARI) and Dale N. Chayes of the Lamont-Doherty Earth Observatory (L-DEO) of Columbia University.
+The core MB-System development team also includes Christian dos Santos Ferreira of the Center for Marine Environmental Sciences (MARUM) at the University of Bremen.
+Krystle Anderson of MBARI is currently assisting the team in writing MB-System documentation.
+Val Schmidt, formerly an engineer at L-DEO,and now now a research engineer at the Center for Coastal and Ocean Mapping at the University of New Hampshire, was the primary author of the first version of the MB-System Cookbook.
 See the home page for pictures and addresses.

-The source code for MB-System is written in ANSI C and should be portable to all Unix platforms.
+The source code for MB-System is written in ANSI C and Perl and should be portable to all unix-like platforms.
 MB-System has been successfully installed on PC's and Macintoshes running Linux, Macintoshes running MacOS X, Sun workstations running under SunOS4.1 and Solaris, Silicon Graphics (SGI) workstations running under IRIX, Hewlett Packard workstations, Dec Alpha workstations, and PC's running under the Lynx realtime operating system.